 We do not expect to independently conduct all aspects of our product manufacturing, protocol development, research, and preclinical and clinical testing.
-We currently rely, and expect to continue to rely, on third parties with respect to parts of these items.
+We currently rely, and expect to continue to rely, on third parties, including strategic partners, with respect to parts of these items.